RefineDevelopment/Array/README.md

 # Array

-Commerical Praxi Fork
+RaveSpigot Full Source

-## Terms of Use
+## Terms of Service

 You are NOT allowed to:

-- Redestribute this plugin
+- Redestribute this spigot
-- Claim this plugin as yours
+- Invite anyone to this repo
+- Commit without permission
+- Change any settings
-- Attempt to sell the plugin
+- Attempt to sell the spigot
-- Rename the plugin
+- Rename the spigot

- By using this Plugin, you automatically accept all these terms!
+ By using this spigot, you automatically accept all these terms!

+## Credits

+Drizzy, Tinuy, Purge-Developement

 ## How to Use